 - Pay close attention to the privacy levels as well, as some forms of payment will be more private than others.
 Credit cards are likely to be the least private way to purchase Bitcoins, so bear this in mind if you were considering using that as a form of payment.

-- Different exchanges will also charge different exchange fees, so it is important to look around and find an exchange where the fees are a reasonable amount, and are not overpriced compared to the rest of the market.
+- Different exchanges like LocalMonero will also charge different exchange fees, so it is important to look around and find an exchange where the fees are a reasonable amount, and are not overpriced compared to the rest of the market.
 It is also important to note that the fees can change overtime, and can vary drastically.
 It is worth checking to see whether your chosen exchange charges additional fees on top of Bitcoin transaction fees.

 - How quickly will you receive your Bitcoins?